arme-project/ARME-System-Setup/README.md

 # WIP - NOT FINAL OR FULLY CORRECT YET
 - **TODO:** Create screenshots where necessary.
 - **TODO:** Expand instructions for connecting headset via USB link.
+- **TODO:** Expand on MAX/MSP instructions for installing the included Antescofo package.
 - **TODO:** Edit the MAX/MSP patch with actual presentation UI, and update instructions.

 ---